-Outdoor recreational experiences such as wildlife viewing and fishing may be affected by noise and visual disturbances associated with the construction of the pipelines during nonfrozen conditions.
-The proposed mitigation measures will restrict the amount of dust and noise associated with the construction of the pipelines.
+Outdoor recreational experiences such as wildlife viewing and fishing may be affected by noise and visual disturbances associated with the construction of the pipelines during non-frozen conditions.
+The proposed mitigation measures will restrict the amount of dust and noise associated with the construction of the pipeline.
 This residual effect is of negligible to low magnitude and is immediately reversible.